DEST-bio/DEST-bio.github.io/docs/data-files/syncbambed.md

 </details>

 ## masked.sync.gz
-<a href="/assets/masked.sync.gz.ALL.txt" download> Click to download file links in a .txt file </a>
+<a href="/assets/masked.sync.gz.ALL.txt" download> Click for a .txt file with a list of all download links </a>

 Link to download all gz files (no tbi)?<br>
 Link to download all tbi files?